How to Create an Effective Birth Plan with a Midwife

 • Be clear about your expectations.

-• Share your vision for your birth plan — but be open to suggestions.
+• Share your vision for your birth plan, but be open to suggestions.

 • Follow up regularly.

-Creating a Detailed Birth Plan with Your Midwife
+How to Create a Detailed Birth Plan with Your Midwife

 Knowing where (and when) to start home birth preparation is half the battle.